Even those of us who have never really explored Japanese cuisine are familiar with sushi.

 There are many varieties of sushi, but here are some of the most common.

-- Nigiri: Nigiri is sushi rice topped with raw fish.
+- Nigiri: Nigiri is sushi rice topped with raw fish instead of wrapped in it.

 - Maki: Maki has a raw fish center that is surrounded by rice and rolled in seaweed.